Shmikester/NoteTaker/README.md

 # NoteTaker

   ## Description
-  A simple appl that allows the user to take and save notes.
+  A simple app that allows the user to take and save notes.
 Uses HTML, JS, CSS, and JSON.

   ## Credits
   Michael 'Heff' Heffron